 There are several cookie banner generators on the German market and the scripts can cost up to €100 per month.
 Don't worry, they are usually also available for around €10 with monthly billing.
 Cookiebot.com, a Danish provider of cookie consent banners, even offers a free version.
 So if you are just starting your website, blog or shop and want to keep your monthly expenses low, this is a wonderful opportunity.
 Of course, you have to make a few compromises in terms of use.
 For example, the banner cannot be changed visually (apart from the positioning).
 At the same time, it can only be activated for a single domain.
 But you get a free cookie banner generator.

 After registering with Cookiebot.com, you have the option of entering your domain in the settings menu.
-In the free version, as already described, it is only possible to enter a single domain for the cookie banner.
+With the free version, as already described, it is only possible to enter a single domain for the cookie banner.
 The scan frequency is "monthly" by default.
-This means that Cookiebot scans your website monthly for new scripts and blocks them until the visitor has pressed the "Accept all" button in the cookie banner.
-In the "Dialogue box" tab, you have the option of specifying whether the banner is displayed at the top, bottom or as a pop-up.
-The cookies are categorised within the banner into "Preferences", "Marketing" and "Statistics".
-The user has the option to manually select which cookies should be loaded.
-It is absolutely necessary that none of the checkboxes are pre-selected.
-In the "Content" tab, you can adapt the texts of the banner as you wish.
-In the tab "Scripts" comes the interesting part, because then it is about the integration of the banner.
+This means that Cookiebot scans your website for new scripts every month and blocks them until the visitor has clicked on the "Accept all" button in the cookie banner.
+In the "Dialog box" tab, you have the option of specifying whether the banner is displayed at the top, bottom or as a pop-up.
+The cookies are categorized within the banner into "Preferences", "Marketing" and "Statistics".
+The user has the option of manually selecting which cookies should be loaded.
+It is absolutely necessary that none of the checkboxes are preselected.
+In the "Content" tab, you can customize the texts of the banner.
+The interesting part comes in the "Scripts" tab, because then it's all about integrating the banner.
 First of all, the blocking of cookies should be set to "Automatic".
-In this way you ensure that all stored cookies are automatically retained until the cookies have been accepted.
+This ensures that all stored cookies are automatically blocked until the cookies have been accepted.

 You integrate the first of the two scripts in the HEAD tag of your website.
-It is important to note that this script is positioned before all other cookie scripts and is therefore loaded.
-Only then can the banner actually block them.
-The integration differs depending on which system your website or online shop is based on.
+Please note that this script is always positioned and loaded before all other cookie scripts.
+This is the only way the banner can actually block them.
+The integration differs depending on which system your website or online store is based on.
 In Wordpress, for example, you can integrate the script directly in the theme editor in header.php.
 If this is too complicated for you, use a plugin such as "Insert Headers and Footers".

 The second script that Cookiebot makes available to you is the listing of the cookies that exist on your site.
 This must be included in the section of your privacy policy.